mrasti/flickpick-frontend/README.md

 From the home page, you have several options in the nav bar for site navigation.

-About features information about the project and its planning phase.
+About includes information about the project and its planning phase.

 Movie will generate a list of 21 random movies.
 While in the movie section, you can utilize the search bar to narrow results from the full database (note that at the time of writing, search only functions while in the movie section).